Anthriscus sylvestris: Habitat

 Cow parsley grows in sunny to semi-shaded locations in meadows and at the edges of hedgerows and woodland.
 It is a particularly common sight by the roadside and with its frothy early-flowering white blooms is regarded as the most important springtime landscape wildflower in Britain.
 However, the plant is also sufficiently common and fast-growing to be considered a nuisance weed in gardens.
 Cow parsley's ability to spread rapidly by means of rhizomes and to produce large quantities of seeds in a single growing season has made it an invasive species in many areas of the United States.
 Vermont has listed cow parsley on its "Watch List" of invasive species, while Massachusetts has banned the sale of the plant.
 It is classed as a Class B Noxious Weed in the State of Washington since 1989, where its sale is also banned.
 In Iceland, cow parsley has been classified as an alien invasive species.

 Uses

-All aboveground parts of the cow parsley plant are edible, with a flavour sharper than garden chervil and described as grassy parsley, with a hint of licorice or aniseed.
+All above-ground parts of the cow parsley plant are edible, with a flavour sharper than garden chervil and described as grassy parsley, with a hint of licorice or aniseed.
 However, it is suspected of being mildly toxic according to some sources.
-The plant is invasive and spreads easily along roads, and the edges of woods and fields, so it is not cultivated but instead foraged in the wild from February to November.
+The plant is an invasive species in many places outside of its native range.
+It spreads easily along roads and the edges of woods and fields, so it is not cultivated but instead foraged in the wild.
+In the UK it is foraged from February to November.
 However extreme caution is advised when foraging cow parsley because it is easily confused with other species of the Apiaceae family, such as the deadly poison hemlock, hemlock water-dropwort and fool's parsley.
 Because the plant's flavour is considered unremarkable and the risk is great, foraging cow parsley in the wild is usually strongly discouraged.